learn-co-curriculum/cssi-6-gae-exercise-1-2/README.md

 Your apps can be evaluated on (a) how well your app meets this spec, (b) how well you handle bad input, and (c) how fast your functions run.

-<a href='https://learn.co/lessons/cssi-6-gae-exercise-1-2' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-6-gae-exercise-1-2' title='Appengine Launching Exercise 1 & 2'>Appengine Launching Exercise 1 & 2</a> on Learn.co and start learning to code for free.</p>